khushilad24/HEART-DISEASE-PREDICTION-USING-LOGISTIC-REGRESSION/README.md

 Edit
 python heart_disease_prediction.py
 📈 Results
-Achieved model accuracy of around 85% (example result — replace with your actual result).
+Model achieved an accuracy of ~85% (replace with your actual result).

-Identified key risk factors contributing most strongly to predictions.
+Identified key features influencing heart disease predictions.

 💡 Use Cases
-Early risk assessment during health checkups
+🔹 Health screening and risk assessment

-Supporting medical decision-making

-Educational demo of applying machine learning in healthcare
+🔹 Educational demonstration of ML in healthcare
+🔹 Prototype for decision-support tools

-⚠️ Disclaimer: This project is for educational and research purposes only and is not intended for actual medical diagnosis or treatment.
+⚠️ Disclaimer: This project is for educational purposes only and not intended for actual medical diagnosis or treatment.

+🤝 Contributing
+Pull requests are welcome!
+For significant changes, please open an issue first to discuss what you’d like to change.

+📬 Contact
+Feel free to connect or reach out for questions!

+GitHub: yourusername

+Email: youremail@example.com